plentymarkets/plentyshop-pwa/guide/how-to/homepage.md

 Carry out steps 4 and 5 for every language your shop offers.

-:::tip No additional category configuration plentyShop PWA only uses the template of the homepage category.
+:::tip No additional category configuration
+PlentyONE Onlineshop only uses the template of the homepage category.
 You don't have to update any of the category's other settings.
 :::

 ### App configuration